 4. Floral Checklist and Cheat Sheet

 When consulting with your florist for wedding day flowers, the options can be overwhelming.
-Whether you choose real or silk flowers, having an essential list of your must-haves for your wedding day makes decision making exceedingly easier.
-Know what you absolutely want, what you wish you include, and what you can live without will help keep you on track.
-Narrowing down to the basics is also a cost-effective approach if your budget is tight.
+Whether you choose real or silk flowers, having an essential list of your must-haves for your wedding day makes decision-making exceedingly easier.
+Knowing what you absolutely want, what you wish you include, and what you can live without will help keep you on track.
+Narrowing it down to the basics is also a cost-effective approach if your budget is tight.

 Use this list to help plan your wedding day florals!

 Bouquets: For the Bride, Bridesmaids, and the Toss Bouquet

 Boutonnieres: For the Groom, Groomsmen, Ring Bearer, Father of the Bride, Father of the Groom, and Grandfathers

 Corsages: For the Flower Girl, Mother of the Bride, Mother of the Groom, and Grandmothers

 Flower Petals: For the Flower Girl

 Ceremony and Reception Flowers: For Chair Décor, a Wedding Arch, Doorways, Centerpieces, Cake and Cake Table, Guest Book and Gift Table, Memory Table, and the Bar